smholloway/sethholloway/source/_posts/2012-09-30-keeping-up-with-technology.md

 To keep up with myriad websites, I recommend RSS, particularly <a title="Google Reader" href="http://www.google.com/reader/" target="_blank">Google Reader</a>, which is free--you just need a Google account.
 Reader links to Plus fairly easily, so you can share interesting content pretty easily.

 ## Podcasts
 For iOS devices, I love the Downcast app (<a href="http://www.downcastapp.com/" target="_blank">http://www.downcastapp.com/</a>).
-Some of my favorites so far include
+Some of my favorite podcasts so far include

  * <a title="Software Engineering Radio podcast" href="http://www.se-radio.net/" target="_blank">Software Engineering Radio</a>
  * <a title="Java Posse" href="http://javaposse.com/" target="_blank">Java Posse</a>